 “None of us would want to be misplaced from our home,” Nancy says.
 “But this was the best outcome you could ask for.”

-“It’s hard enough to know you can’t see the people you love,” says Matt Mihalo, son of Mary Mihalo, a Providence resident who spent time in the recovery unit.
+“It’s hard enough to know you can’t see the people you love,” says Matt, son of Mary, a Providence resident who spent time in the recovery unit.
 “It was a relief to know she could recover in a place where we were confident in her care.”

 Mary agrees.
 “Oh, they were wonderful,” she says.
 “They took such good care of me.
 Every time I needed anything, I pressed my buzzer, and they came right away.”

-She says it was scary getting a COVID-19 diagnosis, but it was easier to feel hope because staff were so encouraging.
+She says it was scary getting a COVID-19 diagnosis, but it was easy to feel hope because staff were so encouraging.

-“It was scary, but at the same time it was a wonderful experience,” she says.
-“I just can’t say enough about the people, the nurses, the aides—how wonderful they were.”
+“It was overwhelming, but at the same time it was a wonderful experience,” she says.
+“I just can’t say enough about the people, the nurses, the aides— how wonderful they were.”

 Providence is grateful for the opportunity to serve the community during a difficult time.
 The unit will remain in service as long as there is a need.